Gophers coach Ben Johnson isn't the type to bask in success and ignore difficult road ahead

 As has been the case from Game One, the Gophers played the five starters from 31 to 40 minutes.
 They had 31 minutes total off the bench: 24 for Sean Sutherlin and 7 for Charlie Daniels, the backup center to Eric Curry.

 Izzo has a tendency to be effusive in his praise of opposing coaches, and he seemed to go overboard in the case of Johnson.
-He mentioned the possibility of the Gophers becoming one of the league's strong programs again, as was the case.
+He mentioned the possibility of the Gophers becoming one of the league's strong programs again.

 Sorry, Dan Monson (Long Beach State), Tubby Smith (High Point) and Richard Pitino (New Mexico).